 - The entire Strong Bad's Cool Game for Attractive People series has only one point in which Strong Bad can die, but in order to reach this point, you have to touch a check point (as video game reality has merged with the main Homestar Runner world), so his death isn't even permanent.
 However, he can't keep any items he picked up between touching the check point and dying, so the puzzle is how to get the item he wants safely across - which involves having Strong Mad throw the check point to various locations.
 Twice.

-- Halo, as well as its fan game, Halo Zero, use this.
+- Both Halo and its fan game Halo Zero use this.

 - In Battlefield-type shooters, you often have check points on the map that can be captured by either team.
 When a player's character dies, he can respawn in any of the captured check points.
 This allows players to jump back into the action instead of having to run all the way from home base to where they died.
 Naturally, sometimes you must spawn at the home base anyway (especially if there are vehicles there that you wish to pilot).
 This works in Star Wars: Battlefront as well.

 - Call of Duty used checkpoints in the form of auto saves since the beginning, but this had the problem of occasionally putting you in an Unwinnable situation if this was your only save and the game decided to save right before you died.
 Later games went to a checkpoint-only system.

 - Super Mario Bros., as noted, featured an implicit minor checkpoint about halfway through each Game Level (except the last level of each world, and every level in the last world).
 By Super Mario World, this had evolved into a gate through which the player had to run to activate the checkpoint — if the player missed breaking the tape across the gate, death would return him to the beginning of the level.